confio/tgrade-docs/developer/02-smart-contracts/05-interact-with-contract.md

 ### Instantiating the Contract {#instantiating-the-contract}

 We can now create an instance of this wasm contract.
-Here the verifier will fund an escrow, that will allow wallet to control payout and upon release, the funds go to bob.
+We instantiate smart contract with defined purchase and transfer price.

 ```shell
 # instantiate contract and verify